FROM THE ADOLESCENT DBT EXPERTS

 • Saturday family day programs and support

-The Farmhouse, located in the heart of Orange County, CA.
+Residential Treatment in the Heart of Orange County, CA

 Our goal is to help give kids the skills they need to develop mastery over regulating their emotions, thoughts, and behaviors, while solidifying their identity.
 We focus on Whole Family Wellness, coaching parents to be an effective Emotion Regulation Coach for their child while strengthening the parent-child attachment bond.